CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ## Side Events

-We are running a small CTF, Werewolf and some workshops to help you make the most of the event!
+We are running Werewolf and some workshops to help you make the most of the event!

-### CTF

-We have a few security challenges available.
-They'll be shared in the `#ctf` channel!

-Purely exploitation based and with no frustrating steganography :)

 ### Werewolf